dinesh-ax/axway-open-docs/content/en/docs/operational_insights/_index.md

 ### API Builder

-Perform the following tasks:
+Performs the following tasks:

 * Provides REST APIs for Logstash processing.
 For this purpose, it mainly uses the API Manager REST API to retrieve the information.
 * Provides the same REST API expected by the Traffic Monitor, but based on Elasticsearch.
 The Admin Node Manager is then redirected to the API builder traffic monitor API for some of the request.
 * Configures Elasticsearch for Operational Insights.
 This includes index templates, ILM policies, and so on.
-This makes it easy to update Operational Insights.
+This makes it easier to update Operational Insights.

 ### Elasticsearch